Information for 2025-26 Application Cycle

 • Technical writing and/or communication (3 credits/1 semester) (COMM 1000 or ENGL 3040 or ENGL 2010 or RSED 4100)

-All but 8 hours of prerequisite courses must be completed by the end of the fall semester of the year of application.
-Completion of all prerequisites prior to matriculation is required.
+*All but 8 hours of prerequisite courses must be completed by the end of the fall semester of the year of application.
+Completion of all prerequisites and submission of official transcriptions prior to matriculation is required.

 The following courses are highly recommended prerequisites as well as they will contribute to an applicant’s preparation for the Doctor of Physical Therapy program.